Zee One

-Zee One was a general entertainment channel in Germany, which was launched at 8pm on 28 July 2016.
+Zee One is a general entertainment channel in Germany which was launched at 8pm on 28 July 2016.

 It brought a wide variety of Bollywood productions to Germany, such as series, musicals, comedies, drama films, romantic films, family films and music videos.
 The station was a commercial free-to-air TV station, with regular programming being interrupted by commercial breaks.

 The channel ceased broadcasting on 31 May 2020.